Bira/octopus-carnival/_drafts/guns-of-wolfenstein-02.md

 | 7  | Bombenschluss      | 7d pi  | 5   | 1000/4300 | 4.5kg/0.25kg | 1   | 5+1(3) | 10† | -4   | 4   |

 ### Shotguns

 #### Double Barreled Shotgun

 This 10-gauge classic makes two appearances: at the start of the game with a full length barrel, and at the end with the barrel sawn off to "whippet" length.
-The stats below are inspired by the **Lefevre Automatic Hammerless** from High Tech.
+The full-length gun uses the same stats as the **Lefevre Automatic Hammerless** from High Tech.
+The sawn-off one uses the stats below.

-Sawing off the barrel changes Bulk to -4 and Weight to 4.15/0.15kg.

 #### Shockhammer